yandex-cloud/docs/en/translate/concepts/index.md

 # {{ translate-full-name }} overview

-You can use {{ translate-name }} to integrate [Yandex.Translate](https://translate.yandex.com) with custom applications and web projects.
-Yandex.Translate supports more than 90 languages and can translate individual words and complete texts.
+You can use {{ translate-name }} to integrate [Yandex Translate](https://translate.yandex.com) with custom applications and web projects.
+Yandex Translate supports more than 90 languages and can translate individual words and complete texts.

 ## Language detection {#detect}